I had a wonderful birthday this year. It was on Monday after the family reunion

 3 way – chili, spaghetti, and shredded cheddar cheese

-4 way - chili, spaghetti, cheddar and onion or beans
+spaghetti, cheddar and onion or beans

 5 way – chili, spaghetti, cheddar, onion and beans